Armistice of March 30, 1798

 The armistice of March 30, 1798 allowed Toussaint Louverture to settle the details of the retreat of the British army from Saint Domingue, before the triumphal entry of the black general and his army of ex-slaves into Port-au-Prince on May 16, 1798.
 The aim of the armistice was the negotiations by which it was decided that the British would leave their last stronghold in the north of the country, Môle-Saint-Nicolas, on August 31, 1798.

+General Toussaint Louverture receives British general Thomas Maitland.

 Five months later, to the day, as planned, on August 31, 1798, the British abandoned Saint-Domingue to the victory of Toussaint Louverture, who must however turn to another front, to the south, where the former French general André Rigaud gathered an army of mulattoes with the help of French planters to fight it.

 The armistice put an end to a war of liberation which left more than 10,000 dead and lasted four years: since the February 19, 1793, and the Treaty of Whitehall, the British took advantage of the lucrative taxation on the sugar plantations of Santo Domingo, while since the May 5, 1794 Toussaint Louverture had launched an offensive.

-The armistice was signed with the British general Thomas Maitland, only three days after arrival, on March 27, 1798, of Hédouville, sent from the directory, which must leave on October 23 of the same year, which mission was to discreetly incite Toussaint Louverture to engage his army in the attack on Jamaica and the United States, which the latter will be careful not to perform, to avoid losing all credit and part of his army.
+The armistice was signed with the British general Thomas Maitland, only three days after the arrival, on March 27, 1798, of Hédouville, sent from the directory, which must leave on October 23 of the same year, which mission was to discreetly incite Toussaint Louverture to engage his army in the attack on Jamaica and the United States, which the latter will be careful not to perform, to avoid losing all credit and part of his army.
 On the contrary, the black general would approach Maitland to encourage him too to trade.